vatpac-technology/sops/docs/terminal/melbourne.md

 **When Runway 09 is in use for arrivals, all Runway 16 departures shall be assigned heading 160.

 ### ML TCU Internal
-#### Arrivals
+#### APP / DEP
-Voiceless Coordination is in place for arrivals transiting between ML TCU positions, provided the aircraft is:
+Voiceless Coordination is in place for aircraft transiting between ML TCU positions, provided the aircraft is:

+- With ADEP **YMML**:
+  - Assigned a SID; and
+  - Climbing via SID to `A100` or higher, or

-- ADES **YMML**; and
+- With ADES **YMML**:
   - Assigned a STAR; and
   - Descending via STAR to `A070`

-#### Departures
-Voiceless Coordination is in place for departures transiting between ML TCU positions, provided the aircraft is:

-- ADEP **YMML**; and
-- Assigned a SID; and
-- Climbing via SID to `A100` or higher

-#### Others (Heads-up)
-All other aircraft not meeting the Departures/Arrivals criteria that transit between internal ML TCU boundaries must be heads-up coordinated.
+All other aircraft, including aircraft that transit between internal ML TCU boundaries, must be heads-up coordinated.

 !!! phraseology
     <span class="hotline">**MDS** -> **MAV**</span>: "via JAYBI, JST603"
     <span class="hotline">**MAV** -> **MDS**</span>: "JST603, A030"

-##### YMAV Arrivals/Departures
+#### Between MAV and APP/DEP
-YMAV arrivals and departures **do not** meet the voiceless criteria between MDS and MAV.
+YMAV arrivals and departures **do not** meet the voiceless criteria between APP/DEP and MAV, and must be heads-up coordinated.

+!!! tip
     When MAV is conducting Heads-up Coordination to MDS on a YMAV departure, it is good practice for MDS to coordinate back a higher level (`F240` or the `RFL`, if no restrictions), so that the aircraft does not have interrupted climb

 !!! phraseology
     <span class="hotline">**MAV** -> **MDS**</span>: "via JUSTY, JST616"